team-velocirabbit/rx-etl/README.md

 ```

 #### addTextNotification(textMessage)
-This optional method allow users to receive an text notification upon successful completion of the ETL task.
-It take an object as an argument and show be formatted like this:
+This optional method allows users to receive an text notification upon successful completion of the ETL task.
+It takes an object as an argument and will be formatted like this:

 ```js
 const textMessage = {